Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 325:
 - By ML500.
-- Same game reference as original (Kirby), but it's "Morpho Knight" instead.
+- Remake based on Morpho Knight, because the original references Kirby.

 cube 326:
 - By RetroAdvance64.